 What was that amount generated through fundraising, donations and voluntary income?

-What was the total cost of advertising/PR and support costs (including admin, IT, infrastructure and overheads)?
+What was the total cost of advertising/PR, fundraising and governance costs?

 What was the organisation’s total income and expenditure?

 What is the breakdown of volunteers to staff?

 ALONE has over 500 volunteers and more than 20 staff members.
 Volunteers and staff work across all the departments.
 Exact number of volunteers may fluctuate throughout the year.